 To remove excessive chlorine taste or odor which might remain in the system, prepare a solution of one quart vinegar to five gallons water and allow this solution to agitate in the tank for several days during boating.
 Then drain tank and refill with fresh water.

-All drains are equipped with traps, and the water will drain slowly.
+The cockpit sinks are equipped with traps, and the water will drain slowly.
 If the system is not operating properly, have it checked by your authorized Four Winns dealer.

-J - 2 PRESSURIZED WATER SYSTEM
+J-3 FRESH WATER SYSTEMS